ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 Meaning the relocation records of global variables can be solved.
 In addition, llvm-objdump driver is modified for support generate Hex file from ELF.
-With these two tools supported, the program with global variables of existed in section.data and .rodata can be accessed and transfered to Hex file which feed to Verilog Cpu0 machine and run on your PC/Laptop.
+With these two tools supported, the program with global variables of existed in section .data and .rodata can be accessed and transfered to Hex file which feed to Verilog Cpu0 machine and run on your PC/Laptop.

 LLD web site [#]_.
 LLD install requirement on Linux [#]_.